|

 This is an early example of what came to be the common symbolic

-association of dinosaurs with great empires.
+association of dinosaur-like creatures with great empires.

 Symbolic References to